January 10, 2023

 Plans & Pricing

-TubeBuddy has four plans, including free, pro, star, and legend.
-Coupons and discounts are available for channels with less than 1,000 subscribers, annual billing, multiple channels, and nonprofit entities.
-For example, the pro plan costs $9 monthly but can be as low as $3.60 for a 60 percent discount.
+TubeBuddy has five plans: Free, Pro, Star, Legend, and Enterprise.
+In addition, coupons and discounts are available for annual billing, multiple channels, and nonprofit entities.
+For example, the Pro plan costs $9 monthly but can cost as little as $2.80 with a discount.

-VidIQ has four plans, including free, pro, boost, and enterprise.
+VidIQ has four plans: Basic, Pro, Boost, and Boost+.
 Discounts are available for annual billing and multiple channels.

 - Analytics and data: VidIQ